-- (b) Any User who willfully or negligently violates any provisions of this Chapter, any orders or permits issue hereunder, or any other pretreatment standard or requirement shall, upon conviction, be guilty of a misdemeanor, punishable by a fine of not more than \$5,000 per violation per day or imprisonment for not more than one year or both. - (b) Any User who knowingly makes any false statement, representations, or certifications in any application, record, report, plan or other documentation filed or required to be maintained pursuant to this Chapter, or wastewater discharge permit, or who falsifies, tampers with or knowingly renders inaccurate any monitoring device or method required under this Chapter shall, upon conviction, be punished by a fine of not more than \$5,000 per violation per day or imprisonment for not more than one year or both. - (c) Any User who willfully or negligently introduces any substance into the POTW which causes personal injury or property damage shall, upon conviction, be guilty of a misdemeanor and be subject to a penalty of at least \$5,000 per violation, per day, or be subject to imprisonment for not more than one year, or both.
+Attachment 1, Ordinance No. 818 Page 76 of 107 (a) Any User who willfully or negligently violates any provisions of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, any orders or permits issue hereunder, or any other Pretreatment Standard or Requirement shall, upon conviction, be guilty of a misdemeanor, punishable by a fine of not more than \$5,000 per violation per day or imprisonment for not more than one year or both.

+(b) Any User who knowingly makes any false statement, representations, or certifications in any application, record, report, plan or other documentation filed or required to be maintained pursuant to Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, or City-issued industrial wastewater discharge permit, or who falsifies, tampers with or knowingly renders inaccurate any monitoring device or method required under this Chapter shall, upon conviction, be punished by a fine of not more than \$5,000 per violation per day or imprisonment for not more than one year or both.

+(c) Any User who willfully or negligently introduces any substance into the POTW which causes personal injury or property damage shall, upon conviction, be guilty of a misdemeanor and be subject to a penalty of at least \$5,000 per violation, per day, or be subject to imprisonment for not more than one year, or both.
 This penalty shall be in addition to any other cause of action for personal injury or property damage available under State law.

-(d) In the event of a second conviction, the user shall be punished by a fine not to exceed \$6,000 per violation per day or imprisonment for not more than three (3) years or both.
+(d) In the event of a second conviction, the User shall be punished by a fine not to exceed \$6,000 per violation per day or imprisonment for not more than three (3) years or both.

-(4) Remedies Nonexclusive

-The remedies provided for in this ordinance are not exclusive.
+(4) Remedies Nonexclusive.
+The remedies provided for in this Chapter are not exclusive.
 The City may take any, all, or any combination of these actions against a noncompliant User.
-Enforcement of pretreatment violations will generally be in accordance with the City's enforcement response plan.
+Enforcement of Pretreatment violations will generally be in accordance with the City's enforcement response plan.
 However, the City may take other action against any User when the circumstances warrant.
 Further, the City is empowered to take more than one enforcement action against any noncompliant User.

-8.606 Supplemental Enforcement Action
+8.506 Supplemental Enforcement Action